The Seattle Prize Fellows

 Curated by

-Aesthetic, talent, and the final hang.
+Selection, aesthetic direction, and final hang.

 Live tiles from seattleprize.org/projects.
 The final hang is confirmed with each Fellow and announced first week of June.